-While planning is a way to feel in control of situations, you know that it is constantly challenged since life - with its countless variables - is too complex to be managed.
-It may be that same frustration, when things don't work out as you planned or expected, that reminds you to let go and observe what the events are telling you.
-What happens when you do so?
+In one, you derive great pleasure in planning as a way to feel in control; in the other, you know that flexibility and flow is ultimately more efficient, and you try to practice this.
+In this back and forth, it may be that the frustration, when things don't work out as you planned or expected, reminds you to let go of your plans and observe what life is telling you.